pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 The girl looked at me apologetically.
 She had convinced the teachers it was just an accident.
 I didn't blame her.
 It made perfect sense to not expect justice from such teachers.
 It was clever of her to avoid making her bullies hate her more than they already did.
 If only it would stop them from bullying her again.

 I would never forget their mocking eyes.
 The shameless teachers not only failed to recognize their moral bankruptcy but also told my parents I was fabricating stories.
-I wished it was the end of the story but it wasn't.
+I wished that were the end of the story, but it wasn't.

 "Aria, what's your favourite on the bookshelf?"
 Mr. David Lysandra asked.